slimrealm/crwn-clothing/README.md

 <br>

 This site is tutorial-based, and I enhanced the styling to make the site mobile-friendly and a more natural-feeling user experience in general.
+I also added "Clear Entire Cart" functionality.

 <br>